fashiondesign

 Around 2022 the concept of fashion without borders such as age, gender, body shape started to be recognised and amplified by fashion brands.
 But in 2015, it was about being a trailblazer, innovative and creative, by proposing a countercultural message.
 Now, from pret-a-porter to haute couture, those words and images have flooded fashion communication.
 So it sounds like something you have to say just to conform.

-Indeed, it is interesting to analyse how many labels we place on the boxes we think we belong to.
-Age – gender – body shape – race, etc. The need to fit in is evident, to belong to a specific category.
+It’s fascinating to analyze the many labels we place on the boxes we think we belong to—age, gender, body shape, race, and more.
+The need to fit in, to belong to a specific category, is ever-present.

-Rules are different.
+Rules are different now.
 Back then, we had designers, and fashion was meaningful.
 Now marketers pull the strings.
 And, in a spasmodic search for identity, we need slogans to frame the emptiness.

 It’s embedded into the product, making everything look the same.
-Brands united by a flat cloying language.
+Brands drowning in a cloying, flat language.

 It would be interesting to understand why designers do everything except what they are supposed to do: create beautiful clothes.
 There must be a reason for it.